s3dse/rnd-microservices-handson/README.md

 ```

 ### Get the bakery and delivery status
-You can also query the bakery and deliver serive for their status of the order
+You can also query the bakery and deliver service for their status of the order.

 ```
 curl -X GET 'http://192.168.99.100:8083/bakery-orders'